French Tarot: Soft shuffling

 After each round, the cards are gathered, cut by the previous dealer, and dealt by the person to the right of the previous dealer.
 The cards are not commonly shuffled other than the "soft shuffling" that occurs as a natural result of playing the cards.
 By not shuffling, groups of desirable cards are kept together such that one person generally has a favorable enough hand to open the bidding.
-With shuffling between deals it is unlikely for any one player to be dealt a hand he is willing to bid on; this leads to multiple redeals before a hand is actually played.
+With shuffling between deals it is unlikely that any one player will be willing to bid on the hand dealt; this leads to multiple redeals before a hand is actually played.

 Bonuses

+Misère

 If a player's hand contains no trumps or no court cards (roi, dame, cavalier, valet), the player can declare Misère, which gives the declarer 30 points and subtracts 10 from the other players scores.
 This bonus is a common house rule and is not considered "official" by the Fédération Française de Tarot for tournament purposes.

+Poignée

 If a player has 10 or more trumps in their hand, they can declare a single (10+), double (13+), or triple (15+) "handful" (poignée), right before playing their first card.
 A single handful adds 20 to the scoring.
 Doubles and triples add 40 and 60, respectively.
 The bonus is always added to the hand score, so if a player thinks that his or her side may not win, they might not want to declare a handful, so as not to give the other side points.
 The declaring player must show at least the number of trump cards for the level of the bonus declared.
 The Fool counts as a trump for the purposes of declaring handfuls, but if shown it gives information to other players as it usually means that the declaring player has no additional trumps.
 This bonus is not multiplied according to the contract.

+Petit au bout

 When the last trick contains the Petit (1 of trump), 10 points is added to or deducted from the hand score before multiplying.
 Whether it is added or subtracted depends on which would most benefit the side taking the trick with the Petit au bout (One at the End).
 Usually, when one side (taker or defenders) makes Petit au bout but the other side was successful in either making or breaking contract, the bonus is subtracted; when one side is successful in the contract and also makes Petit au bout, the bonus is added.
 If the side attempting the Petit au bout wins all the tricks, the player gets the petit au bout bonus if the Petit was played at the second to last trick (and won the trick) and the Fool was played at the last trick.
 This bonus is multiplied according to the contract; if the contract is Guard Without, the gain or loss for a single hand score is adjusted by 40 points one way or the other.